blechta/fenics-handson/python/doc.rst

 ..

-   **Task 2.** Try using Python as interactive calculator.
+   **Task 2.** Try using Python as an interactive calculator.
 Play with basic arithmetic operations; check the distinction of ``int`` and ``float`` datatypes.
 Complex numbers are written as ``1.0 + 2.0j``.
 Power is written using double asterisk.
 Elementary functions are available in ``math``